Khan Academy: Criticism

-Khan Academy has been criticized because its creator, Sal Khan, lacks a formal background or qualifications in pedagogy.
+Khan Academy has been criticized because its creator, Sal Khan, lacks a formal teaching background.
 Statements made in certain mathematics and physics videos have been questioned for their technical accuracy.
 In response to these criticisms, the organization has corrected errors in its videos, expanded its faculty, and formed a network of over 200 content experts.

 In an interview from January 2016, Khan defended the value of Khan Academy online lectures while acknowledging their limitations: "I think they're valuable, but I'd never say they somehow constitute a complete education."
 Khan Academy positions itself as a supplement to in-class learning, with the ability to improve the effectiveness of teachers by freeing them from traditional lectures and giving them more time to tend to individual students' needs.

+In February 2024, a Wall Street Journal reporter tested the math tutoring capabilities of Khan Academy's AI chatbot Khanmigo and found that it made basic calculation errors.